hugo-apero/iyo-rstudio-global/content/collection/day02/08-blogdown/index.markdown

 Choose your own adventure!
 You may:

-1. Run through the blogdown checks
+1. Run through the blogdown checks, following: <https://alison.rbind.io/post/2020-12-27-blogdown-checks/>